SACHSTech/careers-in-computer-science-BraedenHugh/README.md

 | Entry Level  |1-3 years| $40000 |Markham Ontario|
 | Mid Level    |3-5 years|$60000 - 80000 |Vancouver BC|
 | Senior Level |5+ years|$75000 - 95000|Vancouver BC|

+***
+### Entry Level
+**Job Description:** Create high quality concepts, illustrations, and designs of props and special decor elements.
+Manage the design, layout and production of all sets and props in the game.
+Conceptualizing, formulating and creating new creative game puzzles and sets.
+Relentlessly pursuit to perfecting small detail via feedbacks provided
+***
+### Mid Level
+**Job Description:** Create high quality concepts, illustrations, and designs of props and special decor elements.
+Manage the design, layout and production of all sets and props in the game.Produce creative artwork in a fast-paced production environment.
+Deliver artwork and elements within deadlines set by production.

+***
+### Senior Level
+**Job Description:**  The primary function of the Video Game Designer is to be a part of and contribute to a talented team of game designers to consistently deliver projects that are creatively and commercially successful.
+**Requirements:**
+*Experience communicating across disciplines (art, sound, tech) *Minimum 5 years of experience as a video game designer *Minimum 3 published video game titles on iOS, Android, PC/Mac or console *College or university diploma, certificate or degree in game design or equivalent experience *Must complete our entry creative test